 In this scenario, a family of 4 with two kids under 6 are eligible for $12,992.
 That’s over $1,000 a month!

 Now when families start making more money there are clawbacks from the government.
-In the example from above a family of 4 with 2 children under 6 making $65,000 total income would have $4,664.25 taken away.
+In the above example, a family of 4 with 2 children under 6 making $65,000 total income would have $4,664.25 taken away.
 That would mean this family would only receive $8,327.75.
 That’s quite a significant reduction.

 Now take into consideration that the family uses the RRSP to reduce their salary to $58,500.
 The amount reduced would now be $3,786.75 meaning the benefit will now rise to $9,205.25.
 That’s nearly a $900 gain.